Tripti213/rag_gis/README.md

 4. **Generation:** The retrieved facts are packaged into a strict context prompt and sent to Google Gemini.
 5. **Output:** Gemini generates a clean, human-readable response which is sent back to React and spoken aloud.

-## Core Components

-### Frontend (React)
-* **`App.jsx`**: The main application wrapper.
-Manages the chat history state and handles the Text-to-Speech (TTS) browser synthesis.
-* **`ChatInput.jsx`**: The custom voice-enabled command center.
-Utilizes the native Web Speech API to capture user voice, detect speech pauses for auto-submission, and handle UI state (like the pulsing microphone animation).
-* **`App.css`**: Contains the custom styling for the chat interface, including the dynamic `keyframes` pulse animations for the active listening state.

-### Backend (FastAPI / Python)
-* **`api.py`**: The central API server and routing engine.
-Contains the Hybrid Router logic that intercepts mathematical queries (like "largest lake") to process them with Pandas before they reach the LLM.
-* **`main.py`**: The data ingestion engine.
-Converts raw CSV geographical data into semantic English sentences and loads them into the FAISS vector database upon startup.
-* **`rag/res_llm.py`**: The LLM interaction layer.
-Applies strict system prompts to the Gemini model, forcing it to answer concisely based *only* on retrieved context.

 ## Tech Stack

 **Frontend:**